formbricks/setup-examples/sveltekit/README.md

-# SvelteKit Integrttion with Formbricks
+# SvelteKit Integration with Formbricks

-This folder is an example for integrating Formbricks with a SvelteKit application.
+This folder is an example of how to integrate Formbricks with a SvelteKit application.

 ## Instructions